golemfactory/golem-docs/src/pages/docs/creators/javascript/tutorials/using-deposit-payment-scheme.md

 - and the period for which the deposit is valid.

 The nonce is a value used to distinguish different deposits if created by the same user.
 In the example use a random integer from the range of 0 - 1000000 as defined in the config file.
-For the tutorial, we create a deposit for 1 hour (again this value is configurable in the `config.js`).
+For the tutorial, we create a deposit for 1 hour (again this value is configurable in the `config.mjs`).
 The funder user can terminate the deposit after this period if the spendor does not close it before.

 Once we get the transaction hash, we wait for the transaction to be executed on the blockchain.